craigfrancis/php-is-literal-rfc/readme.md

 ## Future Scope

 Certain functions (`mysqli_query`, `preg_match`, etc) could use this information to generate a error/warning/notice.

+PHP could also have a mode where output (e.g. `echo '<html>'`) is blocked, and this can be bypassed (maybe via `ini_set`) when the HTML Templating Engine has created the correctly encoded output.

 ## Proposed Voting Choices